-It’s well worth continuing on to Benmore Botanic Gardens, which is home to a world-famous collection of plants and trees that turn magnificently bright this time of year.
+It’s well worth a visit to Benmore Botanic Gardens, which is home to a world-famous collection of plants and trees that turn magnificently bright this time of year.
 In particular, the flaming-red leaves of the Japanese maple around The Pond are sure to impress.
 Guided walks are available throughout October.

 Walking grade: Easy – moderate

 The Loch Ard Sculpture Trail is great fun for all the family.
 There are 16 miles of forest trails along the loch, perfect for walking or cycling and taking in the view.
 The tranquil loch shore is lined with trees such as Norway spruce, birch and rowan, the colours of which are reflected beautifully in the glassy loch.
 With Ben Lomond’s shoulder looming in the background, it’s the perfect spot for photographers hoping to take a painterly picture.

 There are alternative walks for all abilities in this area.
 For more information, you can visit The Lodge Forest Visitor Centre, which has plenty of leaflets and information to help you plan your day.
 The Lodge is also a great place to watch for wildlife; visitors can check out the Red Squirrel Hide as well as live camera feeds featuring ospreys, red squirrels, water voles and other amazing creatures found in the Forest Park.

 Once known as the ‘hidden glen’, the stunning Glen Falloch is scattered with mature Scots pine.
 Although these evergreen trees are impressive all year round, the area takes on a particular charm in the autumn, when the surrounding deciduous trees shed their leaves and give prominence to these most southerly remnants of the ancient Scottish pinewoods.